Explosion rocks court in Ukrainian capital, police on scene | Law-Order

 Explosion rocks court in Ukrainian capital, police on scene

-Police rushed to a district court in Kyiv on Wednesday after receiving reports of an explosion which city authorities said may have been caused by a man detonating an explosive device.
+Police rushed to a district court in Kyiv on Wednesday after receiving reports of an explosion and the prosecutor's office said efforts were under way to detain a man inside.

+It cited "preliminary information" that an explosive device had been detonated in a court toilet by a man who had been taken to a court hearing.
+Reuters Television footage showed several ambulances arriving at the scene and police clearing a path for them, first to enter the area and then leave.
+One Reuters witness said a second loud noise was heard from the building.

+Video footage on social media showed at least one person being taken away from the scene on a stretcher and Telegram channels quoted the prosecutor's office as saying two people had been evacuated.
+Interior Minister Ihor Klymenko had arrived at the site.

-Reuters was unable to confirm what had happened at the court.
-There was no immediate word of any casualties.
+Reuters was unable to confirm what happened at the court.
+There was no official word of any casualties.
 "An extraordinary event took place in the Shevchenkivskyi Court of the city of Kyiv.
-The police received a report about the explosion," Interior Minister Ihor Klymenko said.
+The police received a report about the explosion," Interior Minister Klymenko said in an earlier statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)